eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 > Rationale: It is made explicit in Article 5a 4. b of [eiDAS 2.0] that the Pseudonyms must be stored encrypted.

 ##### Requirement
-A Wallet Instance SHALL get user approval before registering a pseudonym or authenticating with an existing pseudonym.
+A Wallet Instance SHALL get user approval before registering a Pseudonym or authenticating with an existing Pseudonym.

-> Rationale: This will ensure that in case a Wallet Instance is stolen it cannot unrightfully be used to authenticate with pseudonyms.
+> Rationale: This will ensure that in case a Wallet Instance is stolen it cannot unrightfully be used to authenticate with Pseudonyms.

 ##### Requirement

-A Relying Party SHALL NOT be able to derive the User’s true identity, or any data identifying the User, from the pseudonym value received by the Relying Party.
+A Relying Party SHALL NOT be able to derive the User’s true identity, or any data identifying the User, from the Pseudonym value received by the Relying Party.

-> Rationale: This is what makes a pseudonym a pseudonym, as opposed to an identifier.
+> Rationale: This is what makes a Pseudonym a Pseudonym, as opposed to an identifier.

 ##### Requirement

-A Wallet Instance SHALL always release a different value for the pseudonym of a given User to different Relying Parties.
+A Wallet Instance SHALL always release a different value for the Pseudonym of a given User to different Relying Parties.

-> Rationale: This is important to ensure that colluding Relying Parties cannot use the pseudonyms  to track the User.
+> Rationale: This is important to ensure that colluding Relying Parties cannot use the Pseudonyms  to track the User.

 ##### Requirement

-It SHALL NOT be possible to correlate pseudonyms based on their value nor on the actions performed by the Wallet Instance during registration and authentication, meaning that colluding Relying Parties SHALL NOT able to conclude that pseudonyms released by a User to different Relying Parties belong to the same User.
+It SHALL NOT be possible to correlate Pseudonyms based on their value nor on the actions performed by the Wallet Instance during registration and authentication, meaning that colluding Relying Parties SHALL NOT able to conclude that Pseudonyms released by a User to different Relying Parties belong to the same User.

-> Rationale: If this was possible, it would defeat the purpose of using different pseudonyms and would allow colluding Relying Parties to track the User.
+> Rationale: If this was possible, it would defeat the purpose of using different Pseudonyms and would allow colluding Relying Parties to track the User.

 ##### Requirement

-A Wallet Instance MAY choose not verify the identity of a Relying Party upon receiving a request for either registering a pseudonym or authenticating with a pseudonym if the identity is verified by the client the User otherwise have used to interact with the Relying Party.
+A Wallet Instance MAY choose not verify the identity of a Relying Party upon receiving a request for either registering a Pseudonym or authenticating with a Pseudonym if the identity is verified by the client the User otherwise have used to interact with the Relying Party.

 > Note that this is contrary to cases where a Wallet Instance receives a request for presentation of either PID or (Q)EAA.

 > Rationale: The wallet operates at different security levels depending on the action it is to perform.
-It is sufficient for the pseudonyms functionality to operate at a lower level of security as it does not involve any Personally Identifiable Information (PII).
+It is sufficient for the Pseudonyms functionality to operate at a lower level of security as it does not involve any Personally Identifiable Information (PII).
 Additionally, this aligns directly with the WebAuthn specification.

 ##### Requirement

-The Wallet Instance SHALL ensure that pseudonyms contain sufficient entropy to make the chance of colliding pseudonyms (meaning two Users having the same pseudonym value for the same Relying Party) negligible.
+The Wallet Instance SHALL ensure that Pseudonyms contain sufficient entropy to make the chance of colliding Pseudonyms (meaning two Users having the same Pseudonym value for the same Relying Party) negligible.

-> Rationale: If pseudonym collision could occur in practice, User recognition by the Relying Party would fail, because the wrong User would be matched to another account and thereby the Relying Party could reveal sensitive information to a wrong User.
+> Rationale: If Pseudonym collision could occur in practice, User recognition by the Relying Party would fail, because the wrong User would be matched to another account and thereby the Relying Party could reveal sensitive information to a wrong User.

 ##### Requirement

-A Wallet Instance MUST NOT share the user's optionally assigned pseudonym aliases with any Relying Party.
+A Wallet Instance MUST NOT share the user's optionally assigned Pseudonym aliases with any Relying Party.

 > Rationale: The aliases are a convenience thing for users and they should be allowed to choose them as they like without having to consider whether it contains sensitive data or not.